-1.2.1 This Professional Standard replaces the version of Professional Standard 403 (Preparation of Benefit Certificates) issued in March 2020.
-The March 2020 updates incorporated additional conformance changes to align with the Institute's new Code (effective 31 March 2020).
-They also took into account legislative changes since the prior version of the Professional Standard was issued in October 2010 including, in particular, the replacement of the Superannuation Guarantee (Administration) Regulations 1993 with the Superannuation Guarantee (Administration) Regulations 2018.
+1.2.1 This Professional Standard replaces the version of Professional Standard 403 (Preparation of Benefit Certificates) issued in March 2021.
+The March 2021 update incorporated changes in relation to Members who support another Member providing a Benefit Certificate.
+The previous (March 2020) update took into account changes to the Institute's Code which took effect from March 2020, as well as legislative changes since the prior version of the Professional Standard was issued in October 2010 including, in particular, the replacement of the Superannuation Guarantee (Administration) Regulations 1993 with the Superannuation Guarantee (Administration) Regulations 2018.